 Asakusa smile hostel: Cheap and comfortable hostel

-Beds from 1500 Yen, not far from Toei Asakusa Line (direct trains with Keikyu Line using Toei Asakusa Line tracks to Haneda airport, 400 Yen, Yokohama 560 Yen and to Narita airport) Ginza Line and Tobu Line (for Nikko) station.
+The Asakusa Smile hostel has beds from 1900 Yen, not far from Toei Asakusa Line (direct trains with Keikyu Line using Toei Asakusa Line tracks to Haneda airport, 400 Yen, Yokohama 560 Yen and to Narita airport) Ginza Line and Tobu Line (for Nikko) station.

 - Reviews: 134

 Sunroute Shimbasi: Central accommodation for a reasonable price

 I second the Sunroute Shimbashi! @SP recommended it to me for my September 2011 visit to Tokyo and I was very pleased with it!
 The room is small but had everything you need - even a bath tub and tea making facilities!
 It even has a ladies' floor with extra amenities for ladies! ;-)